-The goal of our executive compensation program is to enhance stockholder value by delivering a competitive compensation package that is significantly performance-based, thus linking executive pay, company performance and stockholder returns.
+The goal of our executive compensation program is to enhance stakeholder value by delivering a competitive compensation package that is significantly performance-based, thus linking executive pay, company performance and stockholder returns.
 The primary components of our program, which we refer to as total direct compensation (TDC), are base salary, target STI award opportunity and target LTI awards, which are structured as 60% PBRSUs and 40% time-based restricted stock units (RSUs).

-As reflected in the charts below, more than 90% of Mr. El-Khoury's target TDC for 2022 was variable, with approximately 60% based on measurable performance goals (target STI and PBRSUs) and another 33% tied to the value of our stock price (RSUs).
-For our other NEOs, on average, approximately 85% of their target TDC was variable.
-These figures reflect the highest salary, target STI opportunity and target LTI opportunity for each of our other NEOs in 2022 and exclude Mr. Hopkin, who retired during the year.
+As reflected in the charts below, approximately 94% of Mr. El-Khoury's target TDC for 2023 was variable, with approximately 60% based on measurable performance goals (target STI and PBRSUs) and another 33% tied to the value of our stock price (RSUs).
+For our other NEOs, on average, approximately 88% of their target TDC was variable.
+These figures reflect the highest base salary, target STI opportunity and target LTI opportunity for each of our other NEOs in 2023.